pinapelz/pinapelz.com/README.md

 # Pinapelz.com
-This repository contains the code for my webstie `pinapelz.com`
+This repository contains the code for my website `pinapelz.com`